TReV-89/food_ordering_agent_glovo/Project_Details.md

 ---

 ## 4. Data Flow
-Here’s how the agents interact step by step:
+Agents' step by step interaction:

-1. **User: Types what they want.
+1. **User**: Types what they want.
 2. **Supervisor Agent**: Breaks request into tasks.
 3. **Query Planning Agent**: Structures the request.
 4. **Retrieval Agent**: Searches menu and promotions.